Akebia quinata: In North America

-Akebia quinata is a minor invasive species in the majority of the East Coast and was introduced in 1845 as an ornamental plant.
+Akebia quinata is an invasive species in the majority of the East Coast and was introduced in 1845 as an ornamental plant.
 This is because the plant has no natural predators or diseases in North America and can grow as it pleases.
-Its shade tolerance and ability to endure full sun allow it to adapt to nearly all conditions it is grown in.
-In the East Coast, Akebia quinata has been reported in, Florida, Georgia, Alabama, Louisiana, Tennessee, South Carolina, North Carolina, Missouri, Kentucky, Virginia, West Virginia, Ohio, Indiana, Illinois, Delaware, Maryland, Pennsylvania, New Jersey, Massachusetts, Vermont, Connecticut, Rhode Island, and as far north as Michigan and Wisconsin.
+Its shade tolerance and ability to endure full sun allow it to adapt to nearly all conditions it is grown in, and it will smother native shrubs and trees by blocking sunlight.
+In the East Coast, Akebia quinata has been reported in, Florida, Georgia, Alabama, Louisiana, Tennessee, South Carolina, North Carolina, Missouri, Kentucky, Virginia, West Virginia, Ohio, Indiana, Illinois, Delaware, Maryland, Pennsylvania, New Jersey, New York, Massachusetts, Vermont, Connecticut, Rhode Island, and as far north as Michigan and Wisconsin.
 On the west coast, it has been reported in the states of Washington and Oregon.